 Politicians have also spoke out against the list, citing the cost of nearly $1 billion in the plan’s tenure, questioning if the cost is worth the benefit.

-Canada also has a No-Fly List of its own citizens, with less than 2,000 names on the list.
+Canada also has a version for its own citizens, with less than 2,000 names on the list.
 However, they do cross-reference with U.S. names, holding the authority to remove them from planes and/or detain them at the border.